IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_2_1.png" height="300px" title="Keyboard/Mult" alt="Keyboard/Mult">

-On the lower left of the ARP 2600, next to the left speaker, there is a jack that allows exterenal voltage to be wired to all the "KBD CV" inputs on the synthesizer; on the original ARP 2600, this would be used to tap the control voltage *output* of the keyboard; on the TTSH, this is an easy way to have a single voltage *input* control, e.g. all three oscillators.
+On the lower left of the TTSH, next to the left speaker, there is a jack that allows exterenal voltage to be wired to all the "KBD CV" inputs on the synthesizer; on the original ARP 2600, this would be used to tap the control voltage *output* of the keyboard; on the TTSH, this is an easy way to have a single voltage *input* control, e.g. all three oscillators.
 In addition, there is a passive 4-in-1 jack that allows you to take any voltage and split it into three outputs using patch cables.
 On the right of the speaker is a vertical slider for its volume.

 #### 10 - Noise Generator

 <img src = "./img/TTSH_2_2.png" height="300px" title="Noise" alt="Noise">

-The noise generator for the ARP 2600 provides a random audio source that can be used for a variety of interesting things.
+The noise generator for the TTSH provides a random audio source that can be used for a variety of interesting things.
 The two vertical sliders allow you to adjust between [white noise](https://en.wikipedia.org/wiki/White_noise) (constant power), [pink noise](https://en.wikipedia.org/wiki/Pink_noise) (1/f power), and [red noise](https://en.wikipedia.org/wiki/Brownian_noise) (1/f2), as well as control the output gain of the module.
 - *Default output* - the noise generator is wired by default to the pulse width input on VCO 2, an FM input on VCO 3, an audio input on the VCF, and the trigger input of the sample-and-hold module

 #### 11 - Control Voltage Processor